nogibjj/SiMinL_Week8/README.md

 [![Rust CI/CD Pipeline](https://github.com/nogibjj/SiMinL_Week8/actions/workflows/CI.yml/badge.svg)](https://github.com/nogibjj/SiMinL_Week8/actions/workflows/CI.yml)

 # Individual Project 2: Rust CLI Binary with SQLite
+This project demonstrates a Rust-based CLI application on a SQLite database.
+It supports basic CRUD (Create, Read, Update, Delete) operations on the database.
+Additionally, this project produces an optimized Rust binary generated through GitLab CI, with automated testing, building, and linting processes.
+Utilising an LLM for this project allowed me to familiarise myself with the syntax of Rust as well as its intricacies.

 ## Requirements
 - Rust source code: The code should comprehensively understand Rust's syntax and unique features.
 - Use of LLM: In your README, explain how you utilized an LLM in your coding process.